Mike Pawlawski: Baltimore Stallions

-In 1995, Pawlawski signed with the Shreveport Pirates of the Canadian Football League (CFL).
-He dressed for ten games and completed one of his four passes for 12 yards.

 Miami Hooters

-In 1995, Pawlaski played for the Miami Hooters of the Arena Football League (AFL) during their inaugural season.
-Pawlawski completed 66-of-133 passes for six touchdowns and five interceptions.
-He was released in the middle of the season.
+In 1995, Pawlawski signed with the Miami Hooters of the Arena Football League (AFL) for its inaugural season.
+He began the year as the team’s starting quarterback but was later benched in favor of Matt Vogler.
+Pawlawski completed 66 of 133 passes for six touchdowns and five interceptions over five games.
+He was released following the team’s fifth game on June 15, 1995.

 San Jose SaberCats

 Pawlawski finished the 1995 season with the San Jose SaberCats.
-He was signed to be the backup to Tony Kimbrough and recorded one rushing touchdown the regular season.
+He was signed to be the backup to Tony Kimbrough and recorded one rushing touchdown during the regular season.
 In the playoffs against the Orlando Predators, Pawlawski replaced Kimbrough in the second half where he completed 12-of-23 passes for 163 yards and three touchdowns in the loss.